2022 b. f. Ghaiyyath - Mandesha (Desert Style)

 On her reappearance the following April, she made all the running in the nine-furlong Gr.3 Prix Vanteaux at ParisLongchamp, finishing three-quarters of a length ahead of the much more experienced Stakes winner Flaming Stone.

 “She is a lovely filly who loves to be in a good rhythm, so we wanted to let her do her own thing,” explained her trainer Francis-Henri Graffard.
 “It was a good performance, but I'm not sure we will go further in trip with her and we might even revert to a mile.
-Let's wait and see how she comes out of this one, let's also see the results of the other trials for fillies before making a decision.”
+Let's wait and see how she comes out of this one.”

 By Gr.1 winning sprinter Blue Point out of Kerasona, a five-furlong Listed winning daughter of Oasis Dream, Keran boasts a pedigree designed for speed.